mr-e7ro7/Raccoon-Zen/README.md

 # zen-css-compilation
-a compolation of the zen css i have collected. these are not css that i made. just ones i found and use.
+a compilation of the zen css i have collected. these are not css that i made. just ones i found and use.